angryzor/typesafe-urls/README.md

 ```

 # Usage
 typesafe-urls can be used with most router libraries.
-Some may work immediately,
+Most of them will need
-some may need a plugin package.
+a plugin package to prevent verbosity.
 We're using @ngrx/router for our example.
-NOTE: There is a `typesafe-urls-ngrx-router` available which makes it so you
-don't have to type `.template()` every time.
+This requires the `typesafe-urls-ngrx-router` plugin.

 routes.ts:
 ```typescript